B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 To add decimals effectively, students need to understand the place value of the digits that make up each number and factor this into their calculations.
 They must also recognize that the decimal point is a marker that identifies the place value of digits.
 During an addition, to ensure the correspondence of the place values, one can align the decimal points.
 For students who have a good sense of addition and place value, decimal alignment is not a rule to memorize, but a way to account for place values.

-When adding decimal numbers, the concept of grouping is used just as when adding whole numbers.
+When adding decimal numbers, the concept of grouping is used as it is for adding whole numbers.
 For example, just as one can add 3 hundreds to 8 hundreds to form 11 hundreds, one can add 3 tenths to 8 tenths to form 11 tenths.
-Since the decimal system does not allow two digits to be placed in the same position, students need to understand the concept of regrouping.
+Since the base ten system does not allow two digits to be placed in the same position, students need to understand the concept of regrouping.

 Example

-Since 10 tenths can be grouped into 1 unit, we have 1 unit and 1 tenth.
+Since 10 tenths can be grouped into 1 one, we have 1 one and 1 tenth.

 The quantity "11 tenths" is written 1.1.

-The base ten material and the place value mat are a great help.
+Base ten blocks and the place value mat are a great support when learning about adding decimal numbers.
 With these materials, quantities of the same value are joined together explicitly - for example, hundredths are added together with hundredths.
-When students work with base-ten materials, they use their knowledge of place value and, as a result, extend the concept of grouping, transferring the concept they applied to whole numbers to situations involving decimal numbers.
+When students work with base-ten materials, they use their knowledge of place value and, as a result, extend the concept of grouping, transferring the concepts they applied to whole numbers to situations involving decimal numbers.
 Students then recognize that regardless of place value, whenever 10 elements are found in a position, they are replaced by 1 group of 10 that is placed in the position to its left.
 Using this type of material increases students' understanding and introduces them to algorithms for adding decimal numbers.

 Based on their knowledge of whole number addition strategies and their understanding of decimal numbers, students can add them using base ten materials, a number line, a personal algorithm, or the standard algorithm.
 It is important that teachers engage students in making connections between these strategies in order to consolidate addition of decimal numbers.

-It is also important that the student estimate the answer to the problem before solving it.
-Estimation is often used to provide a preview of the expected outcome or to check the reasonableness of the solution.
-Students need to develop the reflex of mentally making a quick estimate as soon as a calculation is to be performed so that they can get a general idea of the outcome.
+It is also important that the student estimate the answer to a problem before solving it.
+Estimation is often used to provide a measure of the expected outcome or to check the reasonableness of the solution.
+Students should develop the reflex of mentally making a quick estimate as soon as a calculation is to be performed so that they can get a general idea of the outcome.
 Unfortunately, many students do not make the connection between the estimate and the correct result; the estimate is then seen as another calculation that must be performed and not as an informally performed strategy that confirms the likelihood of the calculation result.

 Determine each citizen's share of the national debt or purchase school supplies for next year.